-5. Parts II, III, IV, V, VI, VII, VIII, and IX of the Principal Act are amended by the substitution of the word "imprisonment" for the words "penal servitude" wheresoever occurring.
+5. Parts II, III, IV, and V of the Principal Act are amended by the substitution of the word "imprisonment" for the words "penal servitude" wheresoever occurring.

-6. Parts III and IV of the Principal Act are amended as follows :---
+6. Parts III and IV of the Principal Act are amended as follows:-

-Sections twenty-seven, twenty-eight, one hundred and ten, and one hundred and ninety-six: Omit the words "suffer death", and substitute therefor the words "imprisonment for for life".
+Sections twenty-seven, twenty-eight, sixty-three, one hundred and ten, and one hundred and ninety-six: Omit the words "suffer death", and insert in lieu thereof the words "imprisonment for life".